AlexDlape/ABNP/README.md

 - Project "Networking":'The Guardian' News App.
 - Project "Data Storage": Inventory App for a bookshop.

-In this programme, all the projects are developed with Android Studio, coding in Java, SQLite, XML, CSS and JSON parsing.
+In this program, all the projects are developed with Android Studio, coding in Java, SQLite, XML, CSS and JSON parsing.